Mathnstein/Machine_Learning/Meeting 3/README.md

   - How much of the programming you were able to do
   - Things you're interested in talking more about

-## Suggestions?
+## Edit this!!

-(Add your own list here, you have my work that I will not look at the edit history)
+(Add your own list here, you have my word that I will not look at the edit history)